jacopotagliabue/Automatic-differentiation-with-dual-numbers/README.md

 While derivates are at the heart of ML training, we rarely think about computing them: arguably, the capabilities of modern ML packages when it comes to "automatic differentiation" is one of the reasons behind the explosive growth of the field.

-The blog post "Marginally important: automatic differentiation with dual numbers" is a brief introduction to supernatural, infinitesimal and dual numbers, with unexpected application to one of the core concept of ML, automatic differentiation: Newton-and-Leibniz calculus, re-booted.
+The blog post "Marginally important: automatic differentiation with dual numbers" is a brief introduction to supernatural, infinitesimal and dual numbers, with unexpected application to one of the core concepts of ML: Newton-and-Leibniz calculus, re-booted.

-This repo contains simple code snippets to implement differentiation through dual numbers.
+This repo contains a simple code snippet to implement differentiation through dual numbers.

 ## Setup